 In the days and weeks after Hurricane Harvey submerged much of metropolitan Houston, TX, in 2017, University of Delaware epidemiologist Jennifer Horney was there to better understand how such a disaster could impact health (right, photo credit: University of Delaware College of Health Sciences).
 One week before Harvey made landfall, Horney and her team received a grant from the National Institute of Environmental Health Science to study the environmental health impacts of disasters, including the chemicals to which people might be exposed because of the disaster and the associated health impacts.

-“Houston was a good place to study this because it had 42 percent of the nation’s petrochemical industrial capacity and is one of the only cities in the U.S. without zoning, so you have a lot of neighborhoods located adjacent to industrial facilities,” says Horney.
+“Houston was a good place to study this because it had 42% of the nation’s petrochemical industrial capacity and is one of the only cities in the United States without zoning, so you have a lot of neighborhoods located adjacent to industrial facilities,” says Horney.
 “When Harvey hit, we were able to go to our established community partners and ask what people were concerned about and how we could collect data to address those concerns.”

 Horney found that people’s biggest concern was what was in the flood waters and the sediment left behind.

 Another common concern after natural disasters is the risk of infectious disease.
 However, the risk for outbreaks after natural disasters is low, especially when the disaster does not displace large numbers of people.
 Among displaced populations, overcrowding, lack of access to safe water and sanitation, and lack of access to healthcare services can all contribute to the spread of diseases such as diarrhea and respiratory infections.
 It is crucial to assure access to safe water and waste disposal after a disaster, as well as to control disease vectors like mosquitoes and flies.